 Keep historical data of your inventories, sales, and properties in a data warehouse.
 It enables you to retrieve these files when you need to review them.

 The data warehouse lists all key performance indicators surrounding this past data.
-It grants you a new approach to lessen expenses, change marketing, and increase sales.
+It offers a new approach to lessen expenses, change marketing, and increase sales.

 4. Helps in Decision-Making